team-bubbles/nmcs1/Template/README.md

 Issues we ran in when working the flow on other machines, especially IGM lab machines:
 - xcode CLI tools neeeds to be installed on mac
-- image minify module breaks
+- image minify module acts weird due to npm version.
+Simply comment out imagemin related lines in Template/gulp/tasks/images.js

  (╯°□°）╯︵ ┻━┻)